brianblakely/slapstick-english-translation/docs/technical-notes.md

 * Each bank starting with `50000` keeps dialog in pages `8000`-`FFFF`.

-* The banks list all the dialog in a certain location.
+* A banks lists all the dialog per-character, per-location.
 Each progressive bank features later-game locations.

 ## Individual Dialog